Native Americans in popular culture: Comics

 Native American characters in comic books and comic strips include Akwas, a comic strip about Native Americans created by Mike Roy, and Super-Chief, an Indian superhero created for DC Comics.
 In the 1990s, DC Comics superhero Hawkman (Katar Hol) was depicted as being the son of a Thanagarian man and a Native American woman named Naomi Carter.

-Marvel Comics features many Native American superheroes including Thunderbird (John Proudstar), Warpath, Shaman, Talisman, Forge, Danielle Moonstar and Echo.
+Marvel Comics features many Native American superheroes including Thunderbird (John Proudstar), Warpath, Shaman, Talisman, Forge, Danielle Moonstar, and Echo.

 Italian comic books featuring Tex Willer prominently feature Native Americans in their pilota, starring from the first story, "Il totem misterioso" (lit.
 'The mysterious totem').

 European comics of the mid 20th century usually ridiculed Indians as goofy comedic characters.
-Examples include Little Plum, Oumpah-pah and Big Chief Keen-Eyed Mole.
+Examples include Little Plum, Oumpah-pah, and Big Chief Keen-Eyed Mole.

 Music

 Since the turn of the century, stereotypical "heroic Indian braves" and their "devoted squaws"[sic] have been the subject of popular songs by non-Natives.
 Early examples include "Red Wing" and "Cherokee Maiden" by Bob Wills.
 Other songs with these stereotypes include "Running Bear" by the Big Bopper, "Apache" by the Shadows, and "Wig Wam Bam" by the Sweet.

-In contrast, Native American and First Nations artists have released their own songs about their people, ancestors and experiences.
-These include "Soldier Blue" by Buffy St Marie, "Wovoka" by Redbone, "The Land is Your Mother" by Floyd Red Crow Westerman and "Oil 4 Blood" by so basically Frank Waln, among many others.
+In contrast, Native American and First Nations artists have released their own songs about their people, ancestors, and experiences.
+These include "Wovoka" by Redbone, "The Land is Your Mother" by Floyd Red Crow Westerman (Sisseton-Wapheton Dakota) and "Oil 4 Blood" by Frank Waln (Sicangu Lakota), among many others.

-Since the 1980s, songs by non-native musicians have drawn upon literature written by Native Americans to condemn the injustices committed by white people.
+Since the 1980s, songs by non-Native musicians have drawn upon literature written by Native Americans to condemn the injustices committed by white people.
 Examples include "Run to the Hills" by Iron Maiden and "Creek Mary's Blood" by Nightwish which includes vocals from Native American musician John Two-Hawks.